 Birkbeck’s Centre for Interdisciplinary Research on Mental Health fosters multi-perspectival collaboration across the Arts, Humanities, Social and Psychological Sciences.

-Our work aims to enable a better understanding of the experiences, treatment and prevention of mental distress; the social, political and philosophical debates surrounding it; and its representations in literature and culture, past and present.
+Our work aims to enable a better understanding of the experiences and treatment of mental ill health and intellectual disability; the social, political and philosophical debates surrounding them; and their representations in literature and culture, past and present.
 We place different perspectives on mental health research in dialogue with one another in ways which challenge boundaries and create new collaborations and hybrid approaches.
-In so doing, we also seek to strengthen connections and solidarities across research, practitioner and service-user communities.
+In so doing, we also seek to strengthen connections and solidarities across research, practitioner and lived experience communities.
 Our view is that this type of collaborative approach is fundamental to improving mental health in its cultural context, challenging stigma, and to the delivery of therapeutic interventions and services.